 Time to hit the beach

-Kolymbia's spacious one-kilometre beach is a European Blue Flag winner for safety and cleanliness.
-It's made up of smooth sand and pebbly areas with tons of room for you to claim your own turf for any lengthy sun tanning sessions you have planned.
-There's a few rocky patches when you enter the shallow water, so it's a good idea for any children in your party to wear appropriate beach footwear.
+Kolymbia’s spacious one-kilometre beach is a European Blue Flag winner for safety and cleanliness.
+It’s made up of smooth sand and pebbly areas with tons of room for you to claim your own turf for any lengthy sun tanning sessions you have planned for your cheap Rhodes holidays.
+There’s a few rocky patches when you enter the shallow water, so it’s a good idea for any children in your party to wear appropriate beach footwear.
 A large cliff overlooks the entire coastline and provides some much needed shade from the hot Grecian sun.